NVIDIA/NeMo-Framework-Launcher/README.md

 within the memory of a single GPU.
 During the training process, both tensor (intra-layer) and pipeline (inter-layer) model parallelism are employed.
 Tensor model parallelism distributes individual transformer layers across multiple devices, while pipeline model parallelism allocates different layers of a model to separate devices.
 For a more in-depth understanding, please refer to [this paper](https://arxiv.org/pdf/2104.04473.pdf).
-We are currently in the process of incorporating this feature into all our models.
+We are in the process of incorporating this feature into all our models.
 As of now, Tensor Parallelism is available in both **Vision Transformer** and **CLIP** models.

 ### 2.1.
 Vision Transformer (ViT)

-The Vision Transformer, commonly referred to as ViT [[Paper]](https://arxiv.org/pdf/2010.11929v2.pdf), is a foundation model for image classification tasks in Multimodal NeMo Multimodal.
-It leverages a Transformer-like architecture to process image patches, rather than relying on traditional convolutional neural networks.
+The Vision Transformer, commonly referred to as ViT [[Paper]](https://arxiv.org/pdf/2010.11929v2.pdf), is a foundation model for image classification tasks in NeMo Multimodal.
+It leverages a transformer-like architecture to process image patches, rather than relying on traditional convolutional neural networks.
 In the ViT, an image is divided into fixed-size patches (usually 14x14 or 16x16), which are then linearly embedded and augmented with position embeddings.
-The resulting sequence of vectors is fed into a standard Transformer encoder.
+The resulting sequence of vectors is fed into a standard transformer encoder.
 To enable classification, a learnable "classification token" is added to the sequence.

 ### 2.2.
 CLIP